Artist’s Statement

 Elaine Angelopoulos lives and works in New York City.
-She is an artist with an interdisciplinary approach that bridges her studio practice with audience participation, with select installations and performances.
-Her work has been exhibited in New York, the United States, and in Europe.
+She is an artist with an interdisciplinary approach that bridges her studio practice with audience participation, of select installations and performances.
+Her work has been exhibited in New York, the United States, and Europe.
 Angelopoulos received a Franklin Furnace Fund/Jerome Fellowship in 2014/15.
-Recently, she performed for POPc, an organization that fosters dialogue about philosophy.

 Education